h233lee/SpamPrediction/README.md

 It is also important to note that there is a feedback option which appends your results into the list of examples *(SMSSpamCollection)* and helps the model to predict more accurately.

 ## Challenges:
 I wanted to host this using EC2, but I was on a budget and the free-tier AWS provided kept maxing out on CPU memory.
-I decided that it is best to let users (who are interested) pull this repo and try it out themselves.
+I decided that it is best to let users pull this repo and try it out themselves.

-###Make sure to install the necessary packages:
+### Make sure to install the necessary packages:

 ```shell
 $ pip3 install pandas